In Their Own Words

 The canonical review of pyrido[1,2-a]pyrimidine chemistry.
 Antaki is discussed analytically across multiple pages — as structural corrector, priority figure, first descriptor of ring-closure products, and spectroscopic analyst.
 His name appears in the running text, not only in the reference list.

-Shur & Israelstam — Journal of Organic Chemistry, 1972
+Shur & Israelstam — Journal of Organic Chemistry, 1968

-Eight references in the entire paper.
+Received October 3, 1968.
 Antaki and Petrow are cited by name in the running text — without a reference number.
 In a paper with a numbered bibliography, that is the form of citation reserved for foundational authority that needs no number.

 Reference Works